thomasballinger/rlundo/readme.md

 * Agustín Benassi for ipython support, improved terminal rewriting, memory monitoring work and much more
 * Joe Jean for work on Travis tests
-* Madelyn Freed for work on the exectuable rlundo script
+* Madelyn Freed for work on the executable rlundo script

 ---